 by Gabrielle Hance

-For novices and experts, a good knowledge of basic solar energy terms and abbreviations is a necessity.
+For novices and experts alike, a good knowledge of basic solar energy terms and abbreviations is a necessity.
 So, If you are thinking about making solar energy a bigger part of your life, whether in solar panels, water heaters, or any other solar devices, the next step is to familiarize yourself with the basics!

 1. Solar energy use can be either passive or active.